The Shining (film): American Film Institute recognition

-Artist Juli Kearns first identified and created maps of spatial discrepancies in the layout of the Overlook Hotel, the interiors of which were constructed in studios in England.
-These spatial discrepancies included windows appearing in impossible places, such as in Stuart Ullman's office, which is surrounded by interior hallways, and apartment doorways positioned in places where they cannot possibly lead to apartments.
-Rob Ager is another proponent of this theory.
-Jan Harlan, an Executive Producer on The Shining, was asked about the discontinuity of sets by Xan Brooks of The Guardian and confirmed the discontinuity was intentional, "The set was very deliberately built to be offbeat and off the track, so that the huge ballroom would never actually fit inside.
-The audience is deliberately made not to know where they're going.
-People say The Shining doesn't make sense.
-Well spotted!
-It's a ghost movie.
-It's not supposed to make sense."
-Harlan further elaborated to Kate Abbot, "Stephen King gave him the go-ahead to change his book, so Stanley agreed – and wrote a much more ambiguous script.
-It's clear instantly there's something foul going on.
-At the little hotel, everything is like Disney, all kitsch wood on the outside – but the interiors don't make sense.
-Those huge corridors and ballrooms couldn't fit inside.
-In fact, nothing makes sense."

 Comparison with the novel

 The film differs from the novel significantly with regard to characterization and motivation of action.
 The most obvious differences are those regarding the personality of Jack Torrance (the source of much of author Stephen King's dissatisfaction with the film).

 Motivation of ghosts

 In the film, the motive of the ghosts is apparently to "reclaim" Jack (although Grady expresses an interest in Danny's "shining" ability), who seems to be a reincarnation of a previous caretaker of the hotel, as suggested by the 1920s photograph of Jack at the end of the film and Jack's repeated claims to have "not just a déjà vu".
-The film is even more focused on Jack (as opposed to Danny) than the novel.
+The film is more focused on Jack (as opposed to Danny) than the novel.